JackInSightsV2/Semantic-Media-Compression/README.md

 ## Contributing to This Analysis

-Each folder contains an overview document with initial analysis that will be expanded through iterative development.
-The goal is to build comprehensive documentation that can eventually form the basis of academic papers, whitepapers, and industry standards.
+Each folder contains an overview document with initial analysis that will be expanded through step-by-step development.
+The goal is to build complete documentation that can eventually form the basis of academic papers, whitepapers, and industry standards.

 📝 **[Writing Style Guide](./STYLE-GUIDE.md)** - Guidelines for clear, accessible writing throughout the project